IBM/ibm-quantum-style-guide/.github/ISSUE_TEMPLATE/🚨-bug-report.md

 ---
-name: Bug report
+name: "\U0001F6A8 Bug report"
-about: for false positives / negatives
+about: a rule is causing false positives / negatives
 title: ''
 labels: bug
 assignees: frankharkins